holoviz/panel/doc/tutorials/basic/index.md

 Before we dive in, make sure you've followed along with our [Getting Started Guide](../../getting_started/index.md).

-Please execute the following command to install the required dependencies:
+Please execute the following command to install the dependencies required by the basic tutorials:

 ::::{tab-set}